 - Verify that when the payment is made more than the amount to be paid then the extra amount should be reverted back to the customer.

-- Verify if the process of annuitant change is completed successfully.
+- Verify if the process for annuitant change has been completed successfully.

-- Verify if a New Payee is successfully updated in the system.
+- Verify if the new Payee has been successfully updated in the system.

-- Verify if any error message is displayed while adding incorrect rider code in the policy.
+- Verify if any error message is displayed while adding an incorrect rider code to the policy.

-- Verify if the Riders are added successfully to the existing policy.
+- Verify if the Riders were added successfully to the existing policy.

-- Verify if the member enrollment is processed successfully for a policy.
+- Verify if the member’s enrollment was processed successfully as per policy.